ben-rogerson/twin.examples/vite-styled-components-typescript/README.md

 npx degit https://github.com/ben-rogerson/twin.examples/vite-styled-components-typescript folder-name
 ```

-From within the new folder, run `npm install`, then `npm start` to start the dev server.
+From within the new folder, run `yarn`, then `yarn dev` to start the dev server.

 [](#table-of-contents)